 #1 – “The Decline of Country & Western Civilization”

 “The Decline of Country & Western Civilization” is my least favorite song by Lambchop.
 I’m not even sure why I’m posting it here.
-I think this playlist is entirely an excuse to post “Two Kittens Don’t Make a Puppy”, which I’ve always sort of enjoyed.
+We think this playlist is entirely an excuse to post “Two Kittens Don’t Make a Puppy”, which we’ve always sort of enjoyed.

 (“The Decline of Country and Western Civilization”)